lamarkdown/lamarkdown/docs/tour.md

 # Lamarkdown Tour

 Many Lamarkdown features are available out-of-the-box, without any configuration.
 You need only write the actual `.md` file, and compile it.
-However, by providing a [build file](process.md#build_files), even a blank one, these defaults are put aside, and you can more precisely specify the settings you want.
+However, by providing a [build file][], even a blank one, these defaults are put aside, and you can more precisely specify the settings you want.

 The following examples include a minimal build file (consisting of Python code), to provide context for each feature, even though many features are still available by default if no build file exists.